drjoschua/nr-litteratur/UU-ASS.md

 ## Bruun & Stage (2012) The effect of task assignments and instruction types on remote asynchronous usability testing

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

+__Participants:__
+Sighted (?)

+Bruun & Stage (2012) conducted a comparative study investigating the effect of task assignments and instruction types on remote asynchronous usability testing.
+Tasks require a considerable knowledge beforehand, and might create artificial scenarios, whereas free tasks are more authentic.
+Instructions can be given either in person or online through the Internet.
+The authors define deductive (a general rule is given), inductive (specific observations or examples are given) and combined deductive and inductive instruction types.

+They conducted the study on university students in two groups: local and asynchronous remote evaluation.
+In the experiment, they give deductive instrutions by providin an general rule (conceptual definition lke "not useful", "difficutl to leanr",. "difficult to remember", "ineffective to use", "unsatisfying to use", etc.)
+They also gave inductive einstructions by providing examples of usability issues without definitions related to consistency and affordance).

+On the one hand, they show that users receiving predefined tasks completed more tasks, identify more usability problems, and have higher level of problem agreement than users working on their own tasks.
+On the other hand, users working on their own tasks identify a more variety of usability issues.
+Finally, users who recieved inductive instructions identified more usability issues thand users who were given deductive instructions, at the same time as the satisfaction rating were higher from users with inductive instrucitons as well.
+The authors could not ind any bias resulting from the examples in the inductive instructions, or that the combination of the inductions and deductive instructions was preferred before either individual.

 ## Power et al. (2011) Remote Evaluation of WCAG 2.0 Techniques by Web Users with Visual Disabilities